This program works to increase the

 the reflector activity from the Alaska Native Tribal Health

 Consortium — Injury Prevention Program.
-Using iron-on reflective tape, the reflector program
+Using iron-on reflective tape,

 puts reflective tape in designs on outerwear.
 The "Be Safe-Be